EPOCHS Paper II: The Ultraviolet Luminosity Function from $7.5<z<13.5$ using 180 square arcminutes of deep, blank-fields from the PEARLS Survey and Public JWST data: The Ultraviolet Luminosity Function

 \subsection{Background}

 Using our final list of candidate galaxies, fit SEDs, and an understanding of our completeness, we construct an initial ultraviolet luminosity function (UV LF) at $z>8$ from these JWST data.
 To conduct this measurement, we use the 1/$V_{\rm max}$ method \citep{Schmidt1968,rowanrobinson1968}.
 The maximum observable redshift for each source $z_{\text{det}}$ is calculated by iteratively shifting the best-fit SED of each source in small steps of $\delta z = 0.01$ and convolving with the filter sets until it no longer meets our rest-frame UV detection criteria.
 The object can thus be detected within a co-moving volume ($V_{\rm max}$) which is the volume contained within a section of a spherical shell between the radius $z_{\text{min}} < z < z_{\text{max}}$.
 Here, $z_{\text{min}}$ is the lower boundary of the redshift bin being considered and $z_{\text{max}}$ is either the maximum bound of the redshift bin or $z_{\text{det}}$ if it is found to be lower.
+We also experiment with the Lynden-Bell $C^-$ method \citep{Lynden-Bell1971,Woodroofe1985,Wang1986,Efron1992} and find results are generally consistent within 0.5$\sigma$.

 To calculate the $M_{\rm UV}$ value for each galaxy, we convolve a 100\AA\, wide top-hat filter centred on the rest-frame 1500\AA\, for the best-fitting SED \citep{Finkelstein2015,Adams2021,Finkelstein2022c}.
 These SEDs are generated using aperture-corrected photometry, which can underestimate the total flux for resolved sources.
 We therefore apply a simple correction factor using the ratio between the aperture and total photometry ({\tt MAG\_AUTO}) measured by SExtractor in the photometric band containing the rest-frame 1500\AA.